noahehall/blockchain/blockchain.md

 ##### private keys

 - private key: a cryptographically secure randomly generated number that allows you to send crypto from your wallet; everytime you interact with the blockchain, you have to sign that transaction with your private key
-  - can be any number from 1 to 2^256
 - formats:
   - hexadecimal: 256 bits === 32 bytes
   - wallet import format (WIF): make it easier to make different copies for different use cases